-There it stands – The Big Malleefowl, a giant corrugated-iron sculpture overlooking the rural Victorian town of Patchewollock.
-While it makes a good tourist shot, unfortunately real Malleefowls are not so easy to spot!
+The Big Malleefowl is a giant corrugated-iron sculpture overlooking the rural Victorian town of Patchewollock.
+Unfortunately real Malleefowls aren't so easy to spot!

 Malleefowl are one of three mound-building birds – also known as megapodes – in Australia, and the only species that live in arid areas.
 (The others are the Brush Turkey and the Orange-footed Scrub-fowl.)

 Malleefowl are also known as Gnow, Lowan and the Mallee Hen, and, in the central desert of Australia, by the aboriginal name Nganamara.

 Malleefowl are listed as Vulnerable nationally and according to the IUCN Red List of Threatened Species.
 Historically, they were found across a large proportion of mainland southern Australia.